Too Much Beef

 Too Much Beef is a 1936 American Western film written and directed by Robert F. Hill and starring Rex Bell, Constance Bergen, Forrest Taylor, Lloyd Ingraham, Marjorie O'Connell and Vincent Dennis.
 The film was released on June 6, 1936, by Grand National Films Inc.

+Someone is adding beef to Rocky Brown's herds, changing the brands.
+He's accused of rustling.